 - We strongly advise you to name more than one school on your application.
 Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child.

-- We recommend that one of the seven schools you name in your preferences is your priority area school.
+- We recommend that one of the six schools you name in your preferences is your priority area school.
 This school is usually the most likely to be able to offer your child a place.

 Children with an Education, Health and Care Plan (EHCP)